Get in touch

 If, during an investigation, the District decides to investigate additional allegations of Unlawful Discrimination by the Respondent toward the Complainant that are not included in the notice provided or that are included in a Complaint that is consolidated, the District will notify the Parties of the additional allegations.

-The District will provide for adequate, reliable, and impartial investigation of Complaints.
-The burden is on the District — not on the Parties — to conduct an investigation that gathers sufficient evidence to determine whether Unlawful Discrimination occurred.
+The District will ensure an adequate, reliable, and impartial Complaint investigation.
+The burden is on the District - not on the Parties - to conduct an investigation that gathers sufficient evidence to determine whether Unlawful Discrimination occurred.

-The Parties will be provided an equal opportunity to present fact witnesses and other inculpatory and exculpatory evidence that is relevant and not otherwise impermissible.
-The Investigator will review all evidence gathered through the investigation and determine what evidence is relevant and what evidence is impermissible regardless of relevance.
+The Parties will be provided an equal opportunity to present fact witnesses and other inculpatory and exculpatory relevant evidence.

 8. Determination

-Following the investigation and evaluation of all relevant and not otherwise impermissible evidence, the Decisionmaker will:
+Following the investigation and evaluation of the evidence, the Decisionmaker will:

 b.
 Notify the Parties in writing of the determination whether Unlawful Discrimination occurred, including the rationale for such determination and the procedures and permissible bases for the Complainant and Respondent to appeal, if applicable.